andallas/PDXCodeGuild_Capstone/README.md

 ### Major Features

 **Studio News** - Find out about upcoming games, current projects, and anything else studio related.
+A place for the studio to publish news posts.
+Users can interact with and comment on posts.

 **User System** - Register a new account, securely log in, and view limited access portions of the site.

-**Customizable Profile** - Customize your user profile with info about yourself, and high scores and achievements in game.
+**Customizable Profile** - Customize your user profile with info about yourself, and high scores and achievements earned in game.

 **The Game** - Play the game, have fun!
+A top-down tank/maze game.

 **Leaderboard** - View the users who have scored best in the game, try to earn a spot!